🚧Documentation is under active development β€” content may be incomplete or change frequently.

 • Log Center β€” Centralized logs from all node executions

-• Environment Manager β€” View and manage Pixi environments for installed nodes
+• Environment Manager β€” View and manage isolated environments per installed node